-Driven by empowered consumers, competitive pressures, a focus on patient outcomes and modern technologies, healthcare companies are increasingly putting the voice of customers at the heart of what they do.
+Driven by empowered consumers, competitive pressures and modern technologies, healthcare companies are increasingly putting the voice of customers at the heart of what they do.
 Listening to, and acting on, patient perspectives can help drive innovation, engagement, and success.

-For many patients, their involvement in a clinical trial will be their first direct contact with the organisation running it; making a good impression is therefore critical to the company’s reputation in the market and relationships with the people who matter.
+For many patients, their involvement in a clinical trial will be their first direct contact with the organisation running it; making a good impression is therefore critical to the company’s reputation in the market.
 Clinical research is both time consuming and expensive, with some $10 billion dollars spent on clinical trials by biopharmaceutical companies in the United States in 2013 alone1.

 However, whilst many members of the public say they are likely to participate in clinical trials, only a small proportion have been asked to take part (Alterline and UHS, 2016).
 Even if they are asked, known barriers to participation include the perceived risk, low understanding, poor information, and practical obstacles2.
 Healthcare Futures will seek to offer new, global evidence in this crucial area.